Diazwirda/Recall.AI/README.md

 ---

-## 2. Download the Desktop recording SDK on your computer
+## 2. Download the Desktop Recording SDK on your computer

 ```bash
 npm install @recallai/desktop-sdk